 - Print-at-home or collect-at-station tickets available for every train.

 - International connections by Eurostar, Thalys, TGV and TGV-Lyria to the UK, Netherlands, Switzerland, Italy and Spain among others.

 - Discount 'Prems' fares offer discounts of up to 70% on advance bookings.
 Find more cheap train tickets in France.

 France rail map

 Exploring France by train is easy and affordable.
-It’s over 30 years since France launched it’s first high-speed rail route (between Paris-Lyon).
+It’s over 30 years since France launched its first high-speed rail route (between Paris-Lyon).
 Today fast TGV services connect most major cities across the country.
 But for many visitors, the highlight of French rail travel lies in exploring rural routes where trains meander through the countryside stopping off along the way.
-It is possible to devise long journeys across France relying entirely on slower regional trains (normally called TER services).
+It is possible to devise long journeys across France relying entirely on slower regional trains (called regional express or TER for short.
 For example, you can travel from Paris to the Mediterranean by TER with just one change of train.

 For travellers from Britain, Eurostar is the natural route to France.
 There are up to 20 direct Eurostar trains each day from London to Paris.
 And Eurostar also runs direct services to other French cities, among them Calais, Lille, Lyon and Marseille.
 Don’t assume if travelling from England to provincial French cities that Paris is the obvious connecting point.
 It’s often quicker and easier to change trains at one of the other French cities served by Eurostar.
 France has many other excellent international rail links, with direct trains to the Netherlands, Belgium, Switzerland, Spain, Germany, Italy and even Russia.